How AR Will Redefine FOOH Advertising in 2025

 2. Enhanced storytelling

 Augmented reality takes the storytelling potential of Fake Out of Home to a whole new level.
-With AR, brands can create layered, immersive narratives that go beyond standard video content.
+AR lets brands craft rich, immersive stories that surpass regular video content.

 For example, a geo-located collecting game (such as Pokémon GO) could encourage users to gather 50 virtual coins scattered around the city.
 Once completed, they receive a 10% discount for their next shopping trip.
 This kind of gamification not only grabs attention but also drives real-world interaction with brands.